heroicrelics.org

 After its launch into space, CM-009 wasn't allowed to simply retire to a museum; rather, as seen in NASA photo S68-25169, it was banged around for use in land impact testing.

 Eventually, however, CM-009 made its way to the University of Nebraska - Lincoln, where it was displayed outside of a building.
-Scarlet, the university newspaper, had an article about CM-009 during its stay at the university.
+Scarlet, the university newspaper, had a 1995 article about CM-009 during its stay at the university, as well as a "from the archives" story in 2023 from when the Command Module was initially emplaced in 1972.
+UNL also hosts an article about the spacecraft's restoration after sitting outdoors at the university for 20 years.

 Even though it's been restored and now rests in a proper museum, that doesn't mean that CM-009 can lead a quiet life: There is some controversy as to whether this spacecraft really CM-009 or CM-011, which was launched on AS-202 (and which is the only command module which was launched into space that resides in North America which I haven't seen).